 A. Academic Credits:

 Academics is the core of the Washington Semester Program.
 The semester system of American University consists of two quarters.
 The Seminar Series continues for two quarters for which the student earns 4 credits each quarter for a total of 8 credits.
 A letter grade is given for each quarter indicating two separate seminar courses.
 The Internship and the Research Project continue for both quarters for 4 credits each.

-A student must be a Political Science major and have taken POSC 201 AND POSC 210 and have earned at least a C in each of those courses before attending the Washington Semester Program.
+A student must be a Political Science major and have taken POSC 201 and one other 200-level POSC course and have earned at least a C in each of those courses before attending the Washington Semester Program.
 Students planning to participate in the Foreign Policy Semester or the Peace and Conflict Resolution Semester must also have successfully completed POSC 206.
 A cumulative average of 2.5 is also required.
 Exceptions may be made for strong performance in Political Science courses and other mitigating circumstances but only after formal review by the Department faculty.
 In order to balance the numbers of candidates attending in fall and spring semesters, the Department will utilize academic criteria to select the most qualified students to fill its spring quota.

 I. The Classroom, Seminar Series (8 Credit Hours -- 2 Quarters)

 A. Field Sessions: